Living in Norway is fantastic in so many ways, but it’s important to understand the whole picture.

 You can also practice with a local driving school.
 They are often familiar with people trying to trade in a license.
 It is worth the money spent for an instructor to pass the test on the first time.
 Simply google search for driving schools in your area and shop around for the one that suits you best.

-Summary: Getting a driver’s license in Norway can be very expensive ($2000+) and time consuming if you fail on your first attempt.
+Summary: Getting a driver’s license in Norway can be a very expensive ($2000+) and time consuming process if you fail on your first attempt.
 Practice plenty and if you are going to drive a manual car, ensure you are proficient.
 Driving schools can be an excellent place to get feedback and practice… remember, the real test is one-try only.
 Start getting your documents in order and begin to visit the Statens Vegvesen near you as soon as you arrive.

 3. UDI Immigration

 UDI is the Norwegian Directorate of Immigration and they are initially responsible for all immigration-related matters.
 To be honest, I have had nothing but great experiences with them.
 They are polite and helpful.
 However, they also have a job to do and they do not like to waste time.
 If you call or visit their office, have notes on what you would like to discuss and have all of your paperwork neatly prepared in a folder.

 Moving to Norway is not easy; however, it is not necessarily difficult either.
 In fact, my first application for residency was denied due to a minor error on my part and it almost caused me severe problems.